Connect with Your Library: A Mobile App for Washington

 A formal procurement procedure (release of an RFP, proposals received, scored, vendor selected, contract awarded and executed) has been completed.
 The vendor for this project is Boopsie, which has developed a similar project for the State of Virginia, and which has both the King County Library System and Seattle Public Library as current customers in Washington.

-Libraries that return a completed and signed Intent to Participate Form by Friday, April 19, 2013 will be included in the initial development phase, with a projected "go live" date of August or September, 2013.
-Libraries which sign up after the initial deadline will be in a subsequent development phase, with a "go live" date by or before December 31, 2013.
+Libraries that returned a completed and signed Intent to Participate Form by Friday, April 19, 2013 were included in the initial development phase, with a projected "go live" date of August or September, 2013.
+Libraries which signed up after the initial deadline were included in subsequent development phases, with "go live" dates later in 2013.
+Libraries can still sign up at least through January 31, 2014.

 - Library Locator, including hours of operation;